sohailshams/be-nc-news/README.md

 ## Local Deployment

+To run this project locally, first fork this [repo](https://github.com/sohailshams/be-nc-news) and clone to your local machine.

+### Environment Variables

-To run this project locally one has to create environment variables as below;
+Next, create environment variables as below;

 - Create **.env.test** file and add **PGDATABASE=nc_news_test** in it.
 - Create **.env.development** file and add **PGDATABASE=nc_news** in it.
-- Now run **npm install**.
+- Now run **npm install**

+### Seed Databases

+There are two databases included with this project, test database and developemt database.
+Please run following commands to seed databases;

+- **npm run setup-dbs**
+- **npm run seed**